Qihoo360/evpp/readme.md

 1. `evmc` a nonblocking async C++ memcached (or membase cluster) client library.
 See [evmc readme](/apps/evmc/readme.md) for more details.
 2. `evnsq` a nonblocking async C++ NSQ client library.
 See [evnsq readme](apps/evnsq/readme.md) for more details.

+NOTE: master is our development branch and may not be stable at all times.

 # Origin

 In our business system, we need to build a TCP long-connection Gateway and other TCP services.
 When we do a survey of the open sources, we cannot find any appropriate network library for our demands.
 According to our own business characteristic, an ideal C++ network library must have the features below: